emu-russia/breaks/BreakingNESWiki_DeepL/APU/core.md

 This section describes the features of the core and the surrounding auxiliary logic designed to integrate with the rest of the components.

 The 6502 core and surrounding logic includes the following entities:
-- Main clock signal and clock divider
+- Master clock signal and clock divider
-- Binding the pins of the 6502 core to the rest of the APU
+- Binding the terminals of the 6502 core to the rest of the APU
 - 6502 core
 - Register operation decoder
 - Debug registers